Hartvi/butler/README.md

 The crux of this project is the `@butler` decorator.
 Simply decorate a function and it saves variables and print outputs as you like.

+### 04/23
+- add timestamp in names

+### 04/19
+- Jan tips:
+  - button triggers at runtime - e.g. when you press 'x', save the timestamp
+  - maybe experiment_timestamp
+  - UUID for timestamps

 ### 04/16
 - add `uploader.py`
   - this tests uploading to the server using the formatted json *and* with files in the request